legolego/DeepGitStream/README.md

     print(f"https://" + os.environ["DEEPNOTE_PROJECT_ID"] + ".deepnoteproject.com")
     ```
     ```
-    !streamlit run ./MyProject/Streamlit/demo.py --server.port=8080 --browser.serverAddress='0.0.0.0'
+    !streamlit run Streamlit/demo.py --server.port=8080 --browser.serverAddress='0.0.0.0'
     ```
-    1. Set working directory to ProjectName
-7. Create /Streamlit/demo.py file
-8. Try running Run_Streamlit notebook
+8. Try running Run_Streamlit notebook from link in 2nd cell
-    1. Streamlit will run, but won't be visible in browser - 403 Forbidden
+    1. Streamlit will run, but won't be visible in browser - `403 Forbidden`
     2. Next to `Stop machine` button in bottom left, click the `...` button
     3. Slider for Allow Incoming Connections
     4. Try link again, it should show a page :)
-    5. Downside, you need to keep restarting Streamlit run command to see new changes in Deepnote
+    5. Downside, you need to keep stopping and re-running Streamlit run command to see new changes in Deepnote

 ## Get Deepnote connected to github, not best order but we started with notebooks first
-1. In your github, create a new repo - siads593_wi24_test
+1. In your github, create a new repo - siads593_ss25_test
     1. Add a README.md file so there's at least one commit
 2. Add Deepnote Integration
     1. on left side, `Integrations` -> `+` -> scroll to Github
     2. Choose newly created repo from drop down, at bottom probably
     3. Notice new `Github` next to new folder icon
-    4. Move Streamlit folder from under MyProject to under new folder (siads593_wi24_test)
+    4. Move `Streamlit` folder from under `For_Github` to under new folder (siads593_ss25_test)
     5. Delete ProjectName folder
-    6. Fix path in Analysis and Run_Streamlit notebooks
+    6. Fix path in `Analysis` and `Run_Streamlit` notebooks
     7. Check streamlit page still works
     8. Copy `requirements.txt` file to underneath `Streamlit` folder
 3. Push notebooks to GitHub
     1. Click on Clock icon (version) in top right
     2. `Connect GitHub repository` button at very bottom
     3. Choose the new repository you made
-    4. Change path where notebooks will be exported to `/Deepnote/`
+    4. Change Path where notebooks will be exported to `/Deepnote/`
     5. Add 'main' branch, then `Save`
     6. Click `Commit & push`
     7. Add title, this is only the notebooks, not the other of the files
 4. Push the other files to GitHub
     1. Open terminal
-    2. cd siads593_wi24_test
+    2. cd siads593_ss25_test
     3. git status
     4. git remote -v
     5. git add Streamlit